tuanvnnt/project/describe.md

   - Line chart of daily quantities.
   - Table of diary entries with notes and staff.

-10Supplier and Purchase Order Report
+Supplier and Purchase Order Report

 - Purpose: Monitor supplier performance and purchase order status.
 - Metrics: